About us#

 This project was started in 2007 as a Google Summer of Code project by David Cournapeau.
-Later that year, Matthieu Brucher started work on this project as part of his thesis.
+Later that year, Matthieu Brucher started working on this project as part of his thesis.

 In 2010 Fabian Pedregosa, Gael Varoquaux, Alexandre Gramfort and Vincent Michel of INRIA took leadership of the project and made the first public release, February the 1st 2010.
-Since then, several releases have appeared following a ~ 3-month cycle, and a thriving international community has been leading the development.
+Since then, several releases have appeared following an approximately 3-month cycle, and a thriving international community has been leading the development.
+As a result, INRIA holds the copyright over the work done by people who were employed by INRIA at the time of the contribution.

-The decision making process and governance structure of scikit-learn is laid out in the governance document.
+The decision making process and governance structure of scikit-learn, like roles and responsibilities, is laid out in the governance document.

-The following people are currently core contributors to scikit-learn’s development and maintenance:
+The following people are currently maintainers, in charge of consolidating scikit-learn’s development and maintenance:

 Jérémie du Boisberranger